 If you believe your system may have spyware, the freeware spyware tools can in many cases identify and remove the problem, but if you continue to have problems, contact the SSPPS IT Services Office for assistance.

-This sort of scam is becoming more common, but it’s easy to avoid being fooled.
-Simply put, you should never include private information in response to an unsolicited message, even one that appears to come from a known source.
-The same applies to phone calls as well; someone may call you purporting to be from an official source and ask for confidential information; do not give them any!
+This sort of scam is now very common, but it’s easy to avoid being fooled.
+Simply put, you should never provide private information in response to an unsolicited message, even one that appears to come from a known source that appears to be a legitimate message.
+The same applies to phone calls as well; someone may call you purporting to be from an official source and ask for confidential information.
+Do not give them any!

 If you receive an email asking for confidential information, never click on any included link.
 No responsible company or organization will include a clickable link in an email asking for personal information since web links can be “faked” to actually connect you to some other unknown web site.
-Type the URL (website address) of the company directly into your web browser.
-If you have doubts about the legitimacy of any email you receive, contact the company by phone - use a phone number listed directly on the web site of the company or organization (again, type the company’s web link; don’t click on any link in the email), not any phone number provided in the email - and ask if the issue is legitimate.
+Type the URL (website address) of the site directly into your web browser.
+If you have doubts about the legitimacy of any email you receive, contact the company by phone using a phone number listed directly on the web site of the company or organization (again, type the company’s web link; don’t click on any link in the email), not any phone number provided in the email - and ask if the issue is legitimate.
+The University of Colorado Denver Office of Information Technology (OIT) will NEVER ask for your password.

 For more information and additional suggestions for protecting yourself, see: